dwjoyce/pythonbook/chapters/Functions and Maths.rst

 Basic functions
 ---------------

-In Maths, you learn about functions.
+In Maths, you learn about :term:`functions`.
 An example of a simple function is:

 .. math:: f(x) = x + 1